 1. Support Request Submission.

-Customer may submit Requests through the Admin Console or
+Customer may submit Requests by phone, through the Admin Console

 1.2 Customer Efforts